 If you are bitten by someone else’s dog, rely on a full-service law firm to protect your interests.

 Dog bites can have serious consequences.
 Because a dog’s saliva can infect you if its bite penetrates your skin, you should seek medical attention as soon as possible after being bitten.
 You may not know right away if a dog’s bite has exposed you to harmful bacteria.
 Take any symptoms of illness or infection seriously.
 If you suffer any serious injuries as a result of a dog bite, you should follow the guidance of medical professionals.
-Once your medical issues are under control, reach out to an experienced law firm with expertise in dog bite cases.
+Once your medical issues are under control, reach out to our experienced dog bite attorneys.

 Like so many others who have placed their trust in us, you can count on Slater & Zurz LLP to thoroughly evaluate your rights, answer your questions, and recommend the best path forward for you, based on your particular circumstances and our expertise developed over the years handling dog-bite cases.
 Call or email our team of dedicated professionals for a free consultation.
 We’re here to serve your legal needs with persistence, determination, and the drive to win.